Hypersonic flow onto a large curved wedge and the dissipation of shock wave: Convex wedge and the extinction of shock wave

 By Theorem \ref{thm:gRangeS}, we have $\sin\alpha>0$ and $\sin\beta>0$ for the points on the shock polar \eqref{eq:ShockPolarS} satisfying $\frac{\gamma-1}{2}\bar{q}<u<\bar{q}$ and $v>0$.
 So, by continuity, there exists $\bar{\epsilon}_1>0$, which is depending on $\delta_1$, for the points on the shock polar \eqref{eq:ShockPolarS} satisfying $\epsilon<\bar{\epsilon}_1$, $\frac{\gamma-1}{2}\bar{q}+\delta_1\leq u$ and $v\geq \delta_1$, we have

 where $m_g$ is a constant. \end{proof}

-We can see in the above proof that the lower positive bound of $v$ plays an important role to ensure the valid of \eqref{eq:InnerCondition}.
-If the wedge boundary approaches to flat, this assumption on $v$ will be invalid.
-It makes the estimates similar to \eqref{eq:InnerCondition} be come much more complex.
+We can see in the above proof that the lower positive bound of $v$ plays an important role to ensure the validity of \eqref{eq:InnerCondition}.
+If the wedge boundary approaches a flat, this assumption on $v$ will be invalid.
+It makes the estimates similar to \eqref{eq:InnerCondition} become much more complex.
 For this case, we have the following

 \begin{thm} For the adiabatic index $\gamma=2$, there exist positive constants $K_{\bar{q}}<1$, $\delta_2$ and $\bar{\epsilon}_2$, such that for any $0<\epsilon<\bar{\epsilon}_2$, $\bar{q}-\delta_2<u<\underline{u}$ and $0<v<\delta_2$, we have both \eqref{eq:InnerCondition} and